dominique-shore/Fluvial-Geomorphology/Assignments/module-06_flume.md

 This was experimental work Christian Braudrick did and his featured in this article:
 - Braudrick CA, Dietrich WE, Leverich GT, Sklar LS.
 2009.
 [Experimental evidence for the conditions necessary to sustain meandering in coarse-bedded rivers](http://dx.doi.org/10.1073/pnas.0909417106).
 Proceedings of the National Academy of Sciences of the United States of America 106 : 16936–16941.
 DOI: [10.1073/pnas.0909417106](http://dx.doi.org/10.1073/pnas.0909417106)

+See this [Physics.org](https://phys.org/news/2009-10-alfalfa-line-meandering-streams-video.html) article for a video.
+I could not find the NPR version of the video.

 The work in the NPR article of Christian was based off of earlier [work](https://pubs.geoscienceworld.org/gsa/geology/article-abstract/35/4/347/129823/Dynamic-single-thread-channels-maintained-by-the?redirectedFrom=fulltext) by Michal Tal ([Tal and Paoloa, 2007](https://pubs.geoscienceworld.org/gsa/geology/article-abstract/35/4/347/129823/Dynamic-single-thread-channels-maintained-by-the?redirectedFrom=fulltext)).
 Here's one of her experiments: